dataknut/FoC2015/FoC2015-EW-ward-centroids-readme.md

 NB: OA = census Output Area which covers c 100 households or c.
 10 postcodes

+The same logic will work for LSOAs, MSOAs and even Local Authorities.
+Much UK govt geo-data is at LSOA level...

 Logic is:
  * get your file of ward level data
  * get a table of Output Area level centroids from the ONS (http://www.ons.gov.uk/ons/external-links/social-media/g-m/2011-oa-population-weighted-centroids.html)